odwantloko/corona-native/README.md

 # corona-native
-This is the native version of the 'coronapp' project written in reactjs
+This is the native version of my 'coronapp' project that was written in reactjs